evmos/docs/docs/protocol/evmos-cli/alternative-dbs.md

 ## Rocks DB

-To setup a node with rocksDB, you need to install the [corresponding library](https://github.com/facebook/rocksdb) and related dependencies.
+To set up a node with rocksDB, you need to install the [corresponding library](https://github.com/facebook/rocksdb) and related dependencies.

 The installation process described below applies to Ubuntu OS.